Hey there, we noticed you didn't complete your Wholesale Suite purchase.

 Wholesale Suite's FAQ section

-The goal of that FAQ section should be to answering all the most common questions that visitors have about your store and the products or services that you offer.
+The goal of that FAQ section should be to answer all the most common questions visitors have about your store.

 Although that amount of information can take up a lot of space, there are ways to circumvent that problem.
 For example, you can include expandable sections, such as the ones in the example above.

-With that approach, visitors can expand the answers only for the questions that they’re interested in.
-That way, the FAQ section won’t take over the entire WooCommerce homepage and you still get to reap all of its benefits.
+With that approach, visitors can expand the answers only to the questions they’re interested in.
+That way, the FAQ section won’t take over the entire WooCommerce homepage, and you still reap its benefits.

 Conclusion